-International research suggests that most SFOs would need to manage a minimum of USD 100M to justify the associated costs.
-12 However, in a New Zealand context a family with a net worth of NZD 50M may be able to establish a SFO of some type.
-Families with a net worth of NZD 25M may be best served by joining a MFO or operating an Embedded Family Office or a Virtual Family Office.
-Other aspiring families can procure certain aspects of a family office arrangement from a third-party (such as a bank, trust company, law firm or accounting firm) with experience and expertise in advising wealthy families.
-In due course those families may transition to a SFO or MFO structure.
+International research suggests that most SFOs would need to manage a minimum of US\$100 million to justify the associated costs.
+11 However, in a New Zealand context a family with a net worth of NZ\$50 million may be able to establish an SFO of some type.
+12 Families with a net worth of NZ\$25 million may be best served by joining an MFO or operating an embedded family office or a virtual family office.
+Other aspiring families can procure certain aspects of a family office arrangement from a third party (eg, a bank, trust company, law firm or accounting firm) with experience and expertise in advising wealthy families.
+In due course those families may transition to an SFO or MFO structure.

-In all cases many of the principles and concepts explained in this white paper will still be relevant and applicable, albeit the level of investment by the family in advice, infrastructure (physical and legal) and process should be tailored accordingly.
+In all cases, many of the principles and concepts explained in this article will still be relevant and applicable, albeit the level of investment by the family in advice, infrastructure (physical and legal) and process should be tailored accordingly.

-Most families and advisors mistakenly view the family office as a cost centre.
-This perspective overlooks the opportunity cost or "value leakage".
+Most families and advisers mistakenly view the family office as a cost centre.
+This perspective overlooks the opportunity cost or 'value leakage'.
 The risk of value leakage increases as more assets are acquired and especially where the family is relying on third parties to manage those assets.
-Value leakage can occur at all stages of the family supply chain - from the operating business (e.g. leasing arrangements, asset financing, and legal and accounting fees) to lifestyle assets (e.g. berthage, fuel procurement and insurance) to real estate (e.g. property management fees) to financial assets (e.g. treasury, custodian, management and brokerage fees).
-A well-structured, professionally managed family office can more than cover its overhead costs by negotiating preferential rates with vendors and monitoring expenditure in a way that most families would not normally have the systems and processes to do.
+Value leakage can occur at all stages of the family supply chain - from the operating business (eg, leasing arrangements, asset financing and legal and accounting fees) to lifestyle assets (eg, berthage, fuel procurement and insurance) to real estate (eg, property management fees) to financial assets (eg, treasury, custodian, management and brokerage fees).
+A well-structured, professionally managed family office can more than cover its overhead costs by being a price setter rather than a price taker, negotiating preferential rates with vendors and monitoring expenditure in a way that most families would not normally have the systems and processes to do.